CanLi1/CanLi1.github.io/_pages/research.md

 # Research

-Our overarching goal is to develop theory, algorithms, models, and software for large-scale optimization problems with applications in sustainable energy systems, for which we rely on mathematical programming and machine learning techniques.
+Our overarching goal is to develop theory, algorithms, models, and software for large-scale optimization problems with applications in sustainable energy systems.
+The fundamentals of our research are mathematical programming, statistics, and machine learning.

 Here are several research areas that we currently work on: